-Today, there is a strong social divide in the country: some have managed to emerge from poverty and (re-)integrate into the middle class, but many remain in a state of deprivation, despite several years of steady economic growth.
-Social welfare programmes do exist in Argentina, but children who have lost parental care continue to be incredibly vulnerable.
+Today, there is a strong social divide in the country: some have managed to emerge from poverty and re-integrate into the middle class, but many remain in a state of deprivation, despite several years of steady economic growth.
+Social welfare programs do exist in Argentina, but children who have lost parental care continue to be incredibly vulnerable.

 Children’s freedoms are often curtailed in Buenos Aires Province, despite the existence of laws to protect children’s rights.
 In 2002, for example, 16,355 children were detained by the police.
-Often, these are children who have lost parental care; they are in a helpless situation, unprotected by adults, and begging in the streets is their only way of surviving.
-However, these factors are not taken into account and they are treated as criminals.
-This stigmatisation can change the entire course of a young person’s life.
+Often, these are children who have lost parental care; they are in an under pressure situation, unprotected by adults, and begging in the streets is their only way of surviving.
+However, these factors are not taken into account, and they are treated as criminals.
+This stigmatization can change the entire course of a young person’s life.
 It is therefore imperative that children receive support as early on as possible.

 What we do in Luján

-Little boy from our family strengthening programme (photo: SOS archives)
+Little boy from our family strengthening program (photo: SOS archives)

 SOS Children’s Villages began its work in Luján in 2008.
-The social centre here provides a family strengthening programme that aims to alleviate hardship in the community.
-Its services include a childminding programme, which enables working parents and single mothers to leave their children in safe hands while they are out making a living.
+The social center here provides a family strengthening program that aims to alleviate hardship in the community.
+Its services include a childminding program, which enables working parents and single mothers to leave their children in safe hands while they are out making a living.